-For the purposes of the GFP, a Forest Project is a planned set of defined activities designed to increase carbon removals through increasing forest carbon stocks on communal, private, or public lands.
+For the purposes of the PFP, a Forest Project is a planned set of defined activities designed to increase removals of carbon through increasing forest carbon stocks.

 2.2 Project Area and Activity Areas

 Forest Projects have two distinct levels of monitoring: a Project Area and Activity Areas.